Davide Moro

-Davide Moro (born 2 January 1982) is an Italian former professional footballer who plays as a central midfielder.
+Davide Moro (born 2 January 1982) is an Italian former professional footballer who played as a central midfielder.

 Career

 On 17 August 2009, Moro was loaned from Empoli to Livorno.
 He already played twice for Empoli in the 2009–10 Coppa Italia before leaving the club for fellow Tuscan side Livorno.

-In 2010-11 season he returned to Empoli and partnered with Mirko Valdifiori and Gianluca Musacci in central midfield, he was injured in November.
+In the 2010–11 season he returned to Empoli and partnered with Mirko Valdifiori and Gianluca Musacci in central midfield, he was injured in November.
 On 9 December 2017, he was signed by Audace Cerignola.

 He is also a singer, and covers Dream Theater songs with his band Progeny.